dshah2008/FPL_PlayerPerformancePredictor/README.md

 |     LSTM      |  0.0115   |  0.0859   |  0.0108  |  0.0817  |

 <br/>
 While the Random Forest has a lower Training error, it does overfit.
 On the unseen Test data, the LSTM model performs significantly better based on both Mean Squared Error and Mean Absolute Error.\
 \
-\
 Following is a comparison of actual and predicted values for the LSTM (most recent gameweek for 50 players).\
 \
 <img src="images/results1.png?raw=true"/>
 \
 While the predictions do help us project player performance, they are far from robust.
-Despite improving on the Random Forest, the LSTM model struggles to capture the overall variance in points, especially the outliers.
+Despite improving on the Random Forest, the LSTM model struggles to capture the variance in points, especially the outliers.
 With these results and the overall objective in mind, we propose the following next steps.

 ### Next Steps